-For the REST API, eLife content is hosted using Fluidinfo under the fluidinfo namespace
+We have provided a full overview of our REST API.
+For a quickstart read on.
+For the REST API, eLife content is hosted using [Fluidinfo][fi] under the fluidinfo namespace

 elifesciences.org.
+Fluidinfo is well documentedd.
 If you want to dive straight in, the base URL for eLife content is

 https://fluiddb.fluidinfo.com/.
 You can get started by making calls to this endpoint.
 We have provided a set of example queries.
 For example the following query will return all articles in a particular subject area:

 GET /values?query=elifesciences.org/api_v1/article/subject_area contains "Cell biology"&tag=elifesciences.org/api_v1/article/doi